 How to Determine Your Soil Temperature

-An excellent Soil Temperature Calculator is available through the GreenCast Online website.
+Our website has a Soil Temperature and Rainfall Calculator for your use.
+Just choose your city from our list at the bottom of any page and scroll doe to Soil Temperature.
 Or, simply use a meat thermometer inserted 2” into the soil twice a day to get your current average.
 For example, 7am and 7pm.

 As a ZipLawn Lawn Care Service customer we will actively monitor the soil temeratures at your home so you can rest assured that your fall pre-emergent is applied at the right time to help prevent unsightly winter weeds.
 Call or click today for a Free Quote!